January 29, 2026 10 min read

-How Do I Check If My Email Domain Is Blacklisted?
+How to Check If Your Email Domain or IP Is Blacklisted

-To check if your email domain is blacklisted, use a free blacklist lookup tool like MXToolbox, MultiRBL, or DNSChecker.
-Enter your domain name or sending IP address, and the tool will scan it against 50-100+ known blacklists and return results showing which lists (if any) have flagged your domain.
+To check if your email is blacklisted, use a free blacklist lookup tool like MXToolbox, MultiRBL, or Google Postmaster Tools.
+Enter your domain name or sending IP address, and the tool will scan it against 50-100+ known blacklists and return results showing which lists (if any) have flagged you.
+If you find a listing, identify the root cause, fix it, then request removal through the blacklist operator's delisting process.

 What Is an Email Blacklist?